sts10/sts10.github.io/_posts/2017-07-09-one-factor-password-reset.markdown

 Even then, last month, I knew to quickly disabled this (I explain how I did this below).

-A lot of people disparage SMS as a second factor for login, and the fact that it's pretty easy to attack shows that, but I'm not sure it's fair to blame it for attacks that exploit SMS password reset.
-These two settings can (and maybe should) be totally separate-- I'm pretty sure Google could leave SMS password recover as an option but have it turned off by default.
+A lot of people disparage SMS as a second factor for login, and the fact that it's pretty easy to attack shows that, but I'm not sure it's fair to blame it for attacks that exploit SMS _password reset_, at least directly.
+These two settings can (and maybe should) be totally separate -- I don't see why Google couldn't leave SMS password recover as an option but have it turned off by default.

 #### How to remove SMS password recovery for your Google account